What are disputed transactions?

 If we find you’ve been treated unfairly, we'll ask the business to put things right.
 This usually involves putting you back in the position you’d be in if things hadn’t gone wrong.
-It'll depend on the nature and type of complaint but it might include, for example, asking a business to refund a disputed transaction and consider the impact it had on you and your account, including interest and charges.
+It will depend on the nature and type of complaint but it might include, for example, asking a business to refund a disputed transaction and consider the impact it had on you and your account, including interest and charges.

 Consumer complains that bank won't refund transactions made in a club

 Consumer complains that bank refused to stop repayments to payday lender